RolandKujundzic/rkphplib/README.md

 # rkphplib
 PHP library with template engine and wrapper classes to filesystem, mysql and other.
 Object oriented, namespaced and with strict function types.
 Strict type hinting features from php7.4 are used.
-For older PHP versions use either v5.6 or v7.2.
+For older PHP versions use rkphplib_v5 or rkphplib_v7.

 ## Install